 Review Cover Before Taking on Larger Projects

-If you take on a project significantly larger than your usual work - particularly multi-storey commercial jobs - check that your insurance limits and cover types are adequate.
+If you take on a project substantially larger than your usual work - particularly multi-storey commercial jobs - verify that your insurance limits and cover types are adequate.
 Notify your insurer of significant changes in project scope.

 6

-Membership of the Roofing Association of Australia (RANZ) adds credibility, provides industry support, and some insurers may offer favourable terms to members of recognised trade associations.
+Membership of recognised roofing industry associations adds credibility and provides industry support.
+Some insurers may offer favourable terms to members of established trade associations.

 Frequently Asked Questions